typelevel/typelevel.github.com/posts/2018-07-12-testing-in-the-wild.md

  The system-du-jour is called "Panda" (we have animal names for many of our services in my team) and is tasked with the creation of articles on our legacy platform.
 An article is already a complicated beast.
 We have 3 levels of descriptions:

-  - Model: the description for a pair of Adidas shoes, with the brand, the gender it applies to, the size chart it uses and so on
+  - Model: the description for a pair of RunFast shoes, with the brand, the gender it applies to, the size chart it uses and so on
-  - Config: the description for a specific combination of colours - black adidas -, images, material,...
+  - Config: the description for a specific combination of colours - black RunFast -, images, material,...
 There can be several configs per model
   - Simple: the description of a specific size - 37, 38, 39 -, price, stock, EAN (European Article Number),...
 There can be several simples per config